Arts Access Summit 2024: Resiliency & Rest

 A portrait of Dr. Looby, a Black woman with long hair in locs and a blue headband on top of her head.
 She is smiling and wearing a white shirt with small embroidered flowers and a silver necklace.
 Behind her are trees with green leaves.

-Winnie Looby is a program coordinator and lecturer assigned to the Center on Disability and Community Inclusion and the Department of Education.
+Winnie Looby is a program coordinator and lecturer assigned to the Center on Disability and Community Inclusion and the Department of Education at the University of Vermont.
 She earned her Ph.D. in Educational Leadership and Policy Studies with a concentration in Special Education, and her M.Ed. in Early Childhood Special Education at UVM.
 Her professional interests focus on Interdisciplinary Collaboration, Disability Studies, Early Childhood Special Education, Technology in Education, and Family-School Partnerships.

 As a longtime Vermont resident, her investment in education and her local community began with her work in the Burlington schools as a parent, volunteer, and educator.
 Winnie is also an artist trained in multiple disciplines.
 Her research interests infuse her arts training together with her interdisciplinary interest in supporting diversity and equity broadly, and specifically for students and community members with exceptionalities.